Asagyokusei Taiko: Career

 Debuting in maezumō in January 2016, he posted a 2–2 record.
 In his first tournament in March 2016, where he was ranked in jonokuchi, he won the yūshō with a perfect 7-0 record and went on to win the jonidan yūshō, also with a perfect record, the next tournament in May 2016.
 The next tournament in September 2016 he was promoted to sandanme where he posted a 6–1 record which saw him further promoted to makushita.

 For almost three years he remained in makushita until September 2019 when he was promoted to jūryō 14.
 His record of 5–10 that tournament sent him back to makushita in the November 2019 tournament, however, he managed to get promoted back to jūryō where he reached his highest rank of jūryō 12 in January 2020.
 He once again failed to post a winning record but managed to keep his rank where he also failed to post a winning score in March 2020, which sent him back to makushita in July 2020.

-As of July 2021 he currently wrestles in the makushita division, having only posted a single winning record over the last seven tournaments.
+As of January 2026, he is currently fighting in the makushita division.